-Religions impact significantly on their communicants and their communities and must be judged by these consequences.
+You cannot stop a person from believing errant nonsense, but religions impact significantly on their communicants and their communities and must be judged by these consequences.
+Pragmetic judgments can be made, indeed, must be made.
 A religious tradition like Naziism, which excites the blood lust, feeds an imperialist national ego, lauds a racist myth, and subordinates men to a Fuehrer, clearly is pernicious.
-One tradition encourages independent study and interpretation of its Scripture, another demands total total submission to ecclesiastical authority.
+One tradition encourages independent study and interpretation of its Scripture, another demands total submission to ecclasiastical authority.
 Buddhism encourages asceticism and withdrawal.

 America's civil religion encourages involvement and social action.

-Classic Christianity and Islam teach the damnation of non-communicants while other religions, Judaism among them, are not so sure that God approves only of their membership.
+Classic Christianity and Islam teach the demnation of non-communicants while other religions, Judaism among them, herp less on the theme that.

+God approves only of their membership.
 A religious tradition like Judaism which encourages moral discipline, social justice, the cultivation of the mind, an individual's freedom under God and the ties of human fellowship, has much to commend it.